RatInABox-Lab/RatInABox/readme.md

 ## Contribute
 `RatInABox` is an open source project, and we actively encourage community contributions.
-These can take various forms, such as new movement policies, new cells types, new geometries, bug fixes, documentation, citations of relevant work, or additional experiment notebooks.
+These can take various forms, such as new movement policies, new cells types, new plotting functions, new geometries, bug fixes, documentation, citations of relevant work, or additional experiment notebooks.
 If there is a small contribution you would like to make, please feel free to open a pull request, and we can review it.
-If there is a larger contribution you are considering please contact the correpnidng author at `tomgeorge1@btinternet.com`.
+If you would like to add a new `Neurons` class please pull request it into the [`contribs`](./contribs) directory.
+If there is a larger contribution you are considering please contact the correponding author at `tomgeorge1@btinternet.com`.

 ## Cite
 If you use `RatInABox` in your research or educational material, please cite the work as follows: `my wicked bibtex citation`